DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-20-collecting-feedback-about-the-service.md

 Users can rate their experience by choosing 1 option.

+Users must answer the question.
+If they do not select an option, we show an error message:

+> Select how you feel about this service

 #### How could we improve this service?

 The ‘How could we improve this service?’ is a free text box.

 Users can give up to 200 words of feedback.

+Users must answer the question.
+If they do not enter any details, we show an error message:

+> Enter details about how we could improve this service

 #### Optional name and email questions

 We allow users to give us their name and email address if they would like a reply to the feedback.

+If users enter their email address, but it is not the correct format, we show an error message:

+> Enter an email address in the correct format, like name@example.com

 ### Feedback confirmation page